KevinWang676/Bark-Voice-Cloning/README.md

 HuggingFace Demo: [Bark Voice Cloning](https://huggingface.co/spaces/kevinwang676/Bark-Voice-Cloning) 🤗

+### If you like the quick start, please star this repository. ⭐⭐⭐

 ## Easy to use:

 (1) First upload audio for voice cloning and click `Create Voice`.